Protelis/Protelis/README.md

 ### Downloads

-The latest artifacts for this project can be downloaded [here][Jars].
+The latest _stable_ artifacts for this project can be downloaded [here][Jars].
 This page includes three artifacts:
 * A jar file containing the compiled class files
 * A jar file containing the source code
 * A jar file containing the generated javadoc